turingschool/front-end-curriculum/lessons/getting-around-in-the-terminal.md

 When you're done with, that try and figure out a way to get back to your ``root`` directory from where you're at.

-### Creating Files & Making Folders: ``mkdir``, ``touch``
+### Making Folders & Creating/Removing Files: ``mkdir``, ``touch``, ``rm``

 #### mkdir

 Creating a folder/directory is something that you will be doing often.
 A way to create a new folder is using the ``mkdir [dir name]`` operator.
 What this will do is create a new folder for us with whatever name you want to give it.

+Let's create a new directory called ``pizza``.
+Enter ``mkdir pizza`` in the terminal.

 Keep in mind that even though you've created this folder, it doesn't mean you are inside of that folder you've just created.
 To actually go into our new folder, you need to ``cd`` into it.
+Go ahead and ``cd`` into the ``pizza`` directory.

 #### touch

-Go ahead and ``cd`` into that directory.
 Now that we are inside of this directory what we can do now is create a new file.
 The command we are going to use to do this is the ``touch [file name]`` command.

-Let's make a new, blank text file using ``touch new_file.txt``.
+Let's make a new, blank text file using ``touch toppings.txt``.

+#### rm

+So we can make directories and new files, but we want to be able to remove them.
+That is where the ``rm`` command comes in.
+If we're not happy with our ``toppings.txt`` file, then we can delete it.

+Enter ``rm toppings.txt`` into the terminal, and poof, it's gone!
+As you can see there was no warning like, "Are you sure you want to delete this file?..."
+Be careful with this command because you can't undo it.

 ### Your Turn